robinrojh/tp/docs/UserGuide.md

 - `addClient` refers to the command of adding a Client.
 - Equality checks for this command only come into effect if all attributes are identical, including the presence of whitespaces.
-- There exists some fields that are mandatory for this function.
+- There exist some fields that are mandatory for this function.
 These fields include their name, phone_number, address and a (subscription) plan.

 **Example:** <br/>